CloudEngineHub/FairyGen/README.md

 ### 🎨 Stylization

-Step 1: Style DoRA Training
+**Step 1: Style DoRA Training**

-The goal is to learn the character's visual style.
 The training data requires a single character image paired with its binary mask.
 A script to generate binary masks is provided ([create_mask.py](stylization/dora_training/create_mask.py)).
 Example datasets can be found in [here](stylization/dora_training/data/train).

 ```bash
 cd stylization/dora_training
 bash train.sh
 ```

-Step 2: Background Generation
+**Step 2: Background Generation**

-After training the style DoRA, BrushNet is used for generating consistent backgrounds.
 Example data is available [here](./stylization/BrushNet/data/).
 When crafting prompts, it is recommended to include a description of the character’s appearance for better results.

 A key parameter when using BrushNet is `brushnet_conditioning_scale`, which controls the trade-off between style consistency and background richness.
 Higher values (e.g., 1.0) emphasize style consistency, while lower values allow for more text alignment and richer background content.
 A value of `0.7` is commonly used.